Home · Blog · SORA Ecosystem · · Updated Nov 20, 2025 · 6 min read

 Locking XOR and other assets as collateral naturally reduces supply, reinforcing scarcity and long-term price support.
 This mechanism aligns with SORA’s elastic-supply model and Polkaswap’s liquidity logic, fostering stability without inflation.

-Using TBCD instead of minting new XOR for KUSD creation prevents supply expansion, keeping the system balanced.
+Using TBCD instead of minting new XOR for KUSD creation prevents supply expansion, helping keep the system balanced.

 Together these design choices create a sustainable, permissionless global economy built on transparency and real-world value.